 Create endowed professorships to support our efforts to recruit and retain world-class researchers and instructors committed to finding innovative solutions to 21st-century public health challenges.

-Increase support for students interested in international research and study abroad programs, and assist them financially as they pursue internships and other practical learning opportunities in the Atlanta community.
+Increase support for students interested in international research and study abroad programs, and provide funding for practicum/internship opportunities.

 It’s easy — and rewarding — to invest in Georgia State’s future through a private gift.
 You can quickly make an online gift here and now.
 If you prefer, Georgia State development representatives are ready to help you create a named endowment or leave a legacy gift that reflects your personal interests.
 They can assist, as well, with corporate and matching gifts.